 A Shaman braves hardship and danger, immersing him- or herself in the unconscious to give it the attention it deserves.
 One way we can do this is by interpreting dreams.

 The image of shamans going underwater to comb Sedna’s hair is an astute picture of the psychological situation.
 Because it grows out of her head Sedna’s hair represents her (unconscious) ideas; these get tangled unless consciousness intervenes, again and again, to clarify them.
 When thought is left to the unconscious it becomes destructive.
-That is what happened in Germany under the Nazis.
+That is what happened in Germany under the Nazis (and now, in the US?)

-Hitler’s hair was tidy but his thoughts were tangled.
-He believed himself to be god-like, with limitless power, which meant that he had a narcissistic order.
+Hitler’s hair was tidy (like Trump’s) but his thoughts were tangled.
+He believed himself to be god-like, with limitless power, which meant that he had a narcissistic injury.
 When narcissism is severely injured the potential for destruction is great.

 In modern consciousness writers serve the function of shamans.
 Writers tell stories about injured narcissism, thereby helping us to maintain our connection to the unconscious.
 I am shocked and pained by their bad reports but I can only be real if I look at my own darkness.